 A perfect example of all this is Strait Street, a corner in the city which was infamous only due to its sinful past.
-The street, better known with locals as ‘Strada Stretta’, was the lane where soldiers travelling aboard ships during the wars would spend their nights in company of local women.
+The street, better known with locals as ‘Strada Stretta’, was the lane where soldiers travelling aboard ships during the wars would spend their nights in the company of local women.
 The place even became the source for novels and local TV dramas.

-Because of this renewed interest, a Valletta which was otherwise left for the aging local population was now seeing a lot of foreigners and Maltese from all across the island invest in the capital’s property.
+Because of this renewed interest, a Valletta which was otherwise left for the ageing local population was now seeing a lot of foreigners and Maltese from all across the island invest in the capital’s property.
 Whereas up until some years ago a property in Valletta was considered as a cheap and bad investment, now houses on the market in this area can go up to millions of euros.
-Recently the city has seen huge investment in magnificent boutique hotels, accommodations in old town houses which were brilliantly restored to offer a unique experience.
+Recently the city has seen huge investment in magnificent boutique hotels, accommodations in old townhouses which were brilliantly restored to offer a unique experience.
 You can easily find accommodation in Valletta on Booking.com.